About 98% of the shared hosting services out there suck!

 - Uncommon modules – there may be some uncommon Apache modules that are needed by your plugins.
 If you’re lucky, your webhost has it or is at least willing to install it.
 If you’re not lucky, they say “NO!” and you’ll have to move to another webhost.

-- No Memcache/Redis object caching – these php extensions can make a huge difference performance.
+- No Memcache/Redis object caching – these php extensions can make a huge difference in performance (especially for ecommerce).
 Unfortunately, they eat up valuable memory and so hosts don’t allow it.

 SHARED HOSTING PROBLEM #5 – Security issues